 Use a Cloud Service to Save Your Planner

 On my iPad, my planner in Good Notes is automatically backed up on iCloud.
 I only use my planner on my iPad, but I’ve heard from other digital planners that they use their planner across different devices by using a Cloud service to store their planner.
 I believe using the planner on different devices can cause some issues, so you might want to do some research if that’s a path you want to take.
 Just make sure you are saving your planner, so that nothing gets accidentally deleted.

 I hope these top 5 tips for using a digital planner prove useful to you.
 There are plenty more out there, just check the usual options: YouTube, Pinterest, Etsy, Facebook Groups.
+[Rather start an Etsy shop than buy from one?
+With this referral link, you can get 40 free listings when you sign up to create your shop!]
 In my next post, I’ll discuss some great digital planners I’ve found in my research for this month’s posts, along with a video (among many) that goes over the creation process in case you want to make your own digital planner.
 If by that point you feel digital planning is for you, then I definitely suggest considering an upgrade to a professionally-made planner.